Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 Manistee

 Charming little Manistee, set on a beautiful stretch of coastline along the Manistee River, is one of those towns I always tell people not to skip.
-This pretty spot is more than just a beach town—it’s home to an old-fashioned downtown that is listed on the National Register of Historic Places.
-Surrounded by grand, restored Victorian mansions, walking through Manistee genuinely feels like stepping back in time.
+It’s more than a beach town — the old-fashioned downtown is listed on the National Register of Historic Places, and surrounded by grand restored Victorian mansions, walking through it feels like stepping back in time.
 Fewer crowds, tons of character, and that stunning Lake Michigan shoreline.
-What more do you need?

 📍 Manistee Quick Facts